 Joel Nelson - Alpine, TX

 Joel Nelson has been a cowboy since age six when he helped on a cattle drive to the railroad.
 For more than 30 years, Joel made his living working on cow outfits in Texas, New Mexico, Arizona and Hawaii, specializing in breaking colts.
 He holds a bachelor’s degree in Forestry and Range Management, has built custom saddles, and served in Vietnam with the 101st Airborne Division.
-He is a founder of the Texas Cowboy Poetry Gathering in Alpine, Texas, and a 2009 recipient of the National Endowment for the Arts’ National Heritage Fellowship.
+He was a founder of the Texas Cowboy Poetry Gathering in Alpine, Texas, and a 2009 recipient of the National Endowment for the Arts’ National Heritage Fellowship.
 Joel’s poem “Equus Caballus” was selected to be a part of the national Poetry Out Loud program for high school students.
-He and his wife Sylvia run Corriente cattle in the beautiful West Texas ranch country. http://www.cowboypoetry.com/joelnelson.htm
+He and his wife Sylvia run Corriente cattle in the beautiful West Texas ranch country. http://www.cowboypoetry.com/joelnelson.html

 Rodney Nelson - Almont, ND

 Rodney Nelson and his wife Teri live at Sims, North Dakota, population 2, a suburb of Almont.
 Despite advancing age and declining health, Rodney continues to make his living rodeoing, which has caused him to enjoy a low standard of living.
 His rodeo career has been in a steady decline for most of his life, going from riding saddle broncs to now competing in senior breakaway roping, which his daughter says is a girls’ event for old men.
 He finds it necessary to supplement his rodeo income by raising a few cattle, breaking a few horses, working as a brand inspector, writing a column “Up Sims Creek” for Farm and Ranch Guide, freeze-branding cattle around North Dakota in the coldest winter months, and entertaining banquet crowds with his brand of rural humor.